c-s-li/c-s-li.github.io/index.md

 ## RESEARCH GRANTS

+2024-2025: Pricing and trade-in strategy of closed-loop supply chain with the participation of big data service provider: PI.
+Faculty Research Grant of Macau University of Science and Technology.

 2023-2024: Research on Carbon Emission Trading and Monitoring Systems based on Blockchain Intelligent Technology: PI.
 Science and Technology Development Fund (FDCT) of Macau.

 2023-2024: Optimizing Resource Recovery in the Coordination Game of Reverse Supply Chain for Construction Waste: PI.
 Faculty Research Grant of Macau University of Science and Technology.